robertahunt/phyload/simulation_study/README.md

 - `seed`: random seed passed to RevBayes
 - `outbase`: path to write output alignments
 - `treepath`: path to treefile
+- `config`: path to file with simulation parameters for all other (non-d) substitution models (iid and epistatic)

 ### Utilities